5 hidden costs of your company's privacy request approach

 Chasing a more efficient privacy program?
 5 must-check places

-Download and read our full Cost Calculator guide for a line-by-look at the hidden costs areas we found from analysing processes at large companies.
+Download and read our full Cost Calculator guide for a line-by-look at the hidden costs areas we found from analyzing processes at large companies.

 In this post, we’ll spotlight a few ones you may not expect—a mix of fixed costs (regardless of how many consumer requests you get), variable (adds up as requests spike), and more immeasurable costs that are highly dependent on the risk tolerance of your organization: